jphastings/website/blog/2013/an-incomplete-and-probably-incorrect-guide-to-http-caching.markdown

 ### Offline Mode

 Most mobile devices have an explicit offline mode where they do not attempt to connect to the internet (for example, this may be enabled on an aeroplane).
-When in offline mode it is reasonable to assume that if the user is attempting to use previously cached data that the rules for history lists (RFC 2616 § 13.13) apply and that the device may display data that is stale to represent the state at the time they were connected.
+When in offline mode it seems reasonable to assume that if the user is attempting to use previously cached data that the rules for history lists (RFC 2616 § 13.13) apply and that the device may display data that is stale to represent the state at the time they were connected.

 ## Request Preconditions